Economists Weigh In On Interest Rate Hike

 What’s On The Horizon

+"The increased economic outlook echoes the strong corporate earnings expectation for the remainder of the year following nearly 25 percent earnings growth and nearly 9 percent revenue growth in the S&P 500 for Q1," said Victor Jones, TD Ameritrade's director of trading.

-He expects two more rate hikes in the second half of the year, which are seen to burden borrowers with tight budgets and stunt buying power if not coupled with comparable wage increases.
+McBride expects two more rate hikes in the second half of the year, which are seen to burden borrowers with tight budgets and stunt buying power if not coupled with comparable wage increases.

 Brusuelas, however, inferred a “growing probability” of just one more hike in 2018, likely in December, as the Fed pursues a perceived optimal policy of 2.55 percent.